 About 138,000 vehicles are included in the recall, which was initiated after the company received 30 reports of a bursting fuel tank, resulting in 16 fires and one report of second-degree burn injuries.
 Consumers are instructed to stop using the snowmobile immediately, and, if they must move the snowmobile, to ensure the fuel tank is full.

-Questions about a Polaris Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Polaris Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective Polaris vehicle, you may want to speak with the lawyers at Johnson//Becker, PLLC.
 We are actively filing new personal injury lawsuits across the country, and you may be entitled to financial compensation.